Nicolas-Paiva/finance-vault-client/README.md

 ### 🚀 Tech Stack

-React – SPA framework for a dynamic UI
+Next.js and React – SPA framework for a dynamic UI

 TypeScript – Strong typing for maintainability